Flag Football Rules

 - Illegal contact between the blocker/rusher will be called against the player determined to have initiated contact (similar to "block/charge" in basketball).
 Penalty: Personal Foul, 10 yards.
 Repeated illegal contact could result in ejection from the game.

-- When a runner loses his/her flag belt either accidentally, inadvertently (not removed by grabbing or pulling), or on purpose, play continues.
-The de-flagging reverts to a one hand tag of the runner between the shoulders and the knees.
+- When a runner loses his/her flag belt either accidently, inadvertently (not removed by grabbing or pulling), or on purpose, play continues.
+The deflagging reverts to a 1 hand tag of the runner between the shoulders and knees by an opponent.

-- In circumstances where the flag belt is removed illegally, play should continue with the option of the penalty or the result of the play.
-Penalty: Personal Foul, 10 yards.
+- In circumstances where a flag belt is removed illegally by a player, play should continue with the option of a penalty on the play.
+Penalty: Personal Foul, Illegal Flag Belt Removal, 10 yards

-- Pulling or removing a flag belt from an offensive player without the ball or intentionally touching an offensive player without the ball is a foul.
-Penalty: Personal Foul, 10 yards.
+- An opponent intentionally pulling a flag belt from an offensive player without the ball is illegal.
+Penalty: Personal Foul, Illegal Flag Belt Removal, 10 yards

-- Tampering with the flag belt in any way to gain an advantage including tying, using foreign materials, or other such acts is a foul.
-Penalty: Unsportsmanlike Conduct, 10 yards from the previous spot, loss of down, and player disqualification.
+- Tampering with the flag belt in any way to gain an advantage, including tying, using foreign materials, or other such acts, is illegal.
+Penalty: Personal Foul, Intentionally Tampering with the Flag Belt, 10 yards from the previous spot, and player disqualification.
+If by A, loss of down.
+If by B, automatic 1st down.

-All players, coaches, and fans are expected to comply with the Sportsmanship Policy as outlined in the 2011-2012 IM Participant Handbook.
+All players, coaches, and fans are expected to comply with the Sportsmanship Policy as outlined in the Intramural Participant Handbook.
 Participants are expected to treat the IM staff, officials, equipment, and each another with courtesy and respect.

 PENALTIES AND YARDAGE